stablekernel/aqueduct/source/docs/auth/server.md

 This structure allows an application to declare its own 'user' type while still enforcing the needs of Aqueduct's OAuth 2.0 implementation.

-The `managed_auth` library also declares two `ManagedObject<T>` subclasses. `ManagedToken` represents instances of authorization tokens and codes, and `ManagedClient` represents instances of OAuth 2.0 clients.
+The `managed_auth` library also declares two `ManagedObject<T>` subclasses. `ManagedAuthToken` represents instances of authorization tokens and codes, and `ManagedAuthClient` represents instances of OAuth 2.0 clients.
 This means that an Aqueduct application that uses `ManagedAuthStorage<T>` has a minimum of three database tables: users, tokens and clients.

 `ManagedAuthStorage<T>` will delete authorization tokens and codes when they are no longer in use.
 This is determined by how many tokens a resource owner has and the tokens expiration dates.
 Once a resource owner acquires more than 40 tokens/codes, the oldest tokens/codes (determined by expiration date) are deleted.
 Effectively, the resource owner is limited to 40 tokens.
 This number can be changed when instantiating `ManagedAuthStorage<T>`: